dvklopfenstein/MIIM_517_Privacy_Policy/README.md

 many students are having difficulty and using that information to improve the course.
 We gather the following types of information about students using scripts which access data on BBlearn:

-* Student Drexel One ID (not student name and email)
+* Student Drexel One ID only -- we never store the students' name and email.
 * Grades
 * Assignments
-* Which assignment questions are missed
+* Questions that are incorrect
 * Comments from the student regarding the assignment
 * Aggregate information about the assignment questions missed by many students, so we may improve the course
 * Last time the student visited BBLearn